centarro/commerce-docs/docs/v2/developer-guide/customers/profiles.md

 ## Code recipes

-If you want to write custom code to programatically create or manage profiles, you can use these code recipes as a starting point.
+If you want to write custom code to programmatically create or manage profiles, you can use these code recipes as a starting point.

 **Create:**